 Step 6: Include your philosophy in the hiring process

-Call and contact centers are notorious for high turnover rates.
+Contact centers are notorious for high turnover rates.
 Yet, often the problem comes down to not hiring the right people in the first place.

 A meta-analysis of studies found that employees who fit in with their team and organization are more likely to stick around.
 Your philosophy and values can help screen from value-fit early in the hiring process, so you know you’re talking to the right people.